you play the game well

 Multiple mutual friends apologize to me for introducing us, for not saying something, for not warning me.
 In fact, they’re still apologizing.
 And I feel like a dumbass.
 It was all there in front of me.

-I’ve been unpacking all of this for the past 4ish months trying to make sense of why I entered into this relationship, why I stayed, and how to not be in this position again.
+I’ve been unpacking all of this trying to make sense of why I entered into this relationship, why I stayed, and how to not be in this position again.
 I’ve since worked with a shaman to release him and my mom.
 To release the ties to addictive behavior and being in those spaces.
 In the shamanic journey you were connected to a chain around my neck stating how I was your high and if you’re going down, I’m going down with you.
 I won’t go into all the details of how we released him but the vibration of seeking the high was low and depressing.

 Narcissism can turn you upside down and make you believe that you are the problem.